 All of our positions are posted online in ODU CareerLink.
 All degree-seeking students have an account and can access CareerLink using the Monarch Key login with their MiDAS ID and Password.
 In CareerLink, just upload your resume and this will allow you to apply to jobs!
 If you do not have a resume, we have tips and samples to get you started and Cyber Coaches available to assist you.

-Although a FAFSA is not required, I would encourage you to fill one out through the Financial Aid; you may be eligible for federal aid which will widen your net of on-campus work opportunities by making you eligible for federal work study jobs.
+Although a FAFSA is not required, we encourage you to fill one out through Financial Aid; you may be eligible for federal aid which will widen your net of on-campus work opportunities by making you eligible for federal work study jobs.

 Once in the LEO Online Financial Aid review screen, choose accept (or decline) for the FWS offer.
 Once accepted, FWS awards must be earned and eligibility must be maintained; FWS awards are not automatically applied to your student account.